Archimedean polytopes

 Rectifications:

-We first present two projections of the Rectified tesseract.
+There is a rectification of a regular polychoron that has not been mentioned until now, the Rectified tesseract.
 The 8 Cubes of the tesseract were rectified, becoming Cuboctahedra.
 Under the 16 vertices of the Tesseract new Tetrahedra appeared.
 Each edge is shared by one Tetrahedron and two Cuboctahedra.
+We now show two projections of this polychoron:

 Fig. A.3a: Projection of the Rectified tesseract, centred on a Cuboctahedral cell.
-This projection is the rectification of the cell-first projection of the Tesseract.
+This projection is the rectification of the cell-first projection of the Tesseract in Fig. 5.4.

 Truncations: